 All of our hands-on drills are designed to build expertise in skills that are required for safely negotiating predictable emergencies such as a deer in the road or being forced out of your lane.
 By their very nature, the emergency response required in these drills cannot be practiced anywhere but in a safe, controlled and obstacle-free environment that is large enough to enable us to train at speeds that reflect actual highway conditions at the time of the emergency.
-After many years of moving from one site to another, we are fortunate to have the airport in Deering, NH as our permanent home, where we expect to provide the next generation of drivers with whatever skills the rapidly evolving cars of the future may require.

 The serpentine links a number of turns together in rapid succession.
 It is a technically difficult drill that requires considerable practice.
 The payoff is that when a driver swerves to avoid a deer or other obstacle suddenly in his path, the practiced response of smoothly linking the turn that returns the driver to his lane after the initial swerve is the result of practice and conditioning that separates a trip into the trees or a spin-out on the shoulder from a near-miss.